CASE STUDY: Future Ways of Working

-Those at the helm of the company wanted to demonstrate inclusive leadership, supporting their people through difficult times, and including them in their “last mile” of strategy when planning for the post-COVID-19 work environment.
+Those at the helm of the company wanted to demonstrate inclusive leadership, supporting their people through difficult times, and saw the data-insight benefits of including them in the “last mile” of a critical COVID turn-around strategy.

 Invitations to participate in a Plaetos forum were sent out to nearly 900 employees and contractors.
 The 7 day forum was anonymous to help employees feel psychologically safe in sharing their stories, meaning leadership could trust that what they heard was candid and not moderated by what bosses might like to hear.
 The forum was moderated independently by Plaetos moderation partners.